-- Line up the "0" on the turret housing with the indicator line and push it down into position.
-The teeth on the turret housing will match up with the teeth on the turret rod. - With one hand holding the turret firmly in place, screw the turret cap firmly down to lock it into place. - The windage turret can be reset in the same way.
-Use the rim of a bullet casing, a coin or a screwdriver to loosen & tighten the lock screw.
+- A) Line up the "0" on the turret housing with the indicator line and push it down into position.
+The teeth on the turret housing will match up with the teeth on the turret rod. - B) With one hand holding the turret firmly in place, screw the turret cap firmly down to lock it into place.